Industrial Policy with Network Externalities: Race to the Bottom vs. Win-Win Outcome

 Why this matters

-The model opens several directions for future research, including whether falling behind in these markets becomes permanent over time, whether new technology generations (such as next-generation chips or AI models) create windows for trailing countries to catch up, and how international cooperation on subsidy rules should be designed when these self-reinforcing dynamics are present.
+The model opens several directions for future research, including whether falling behind in these markets becomes permanent over time, whether new technology generations create windows for trailing countries to catch up, and how international cooperation on subsidy rules should be designed when these self-reinforcing dynamics are present.
+On the empirical side, I am developing a programme of work using ONS firm-level data to test whether the productivity gains from AI adoption are larger in markets with stronger network externalities, and whether the welfare effects of policy intervention differ depending on whether foreign and domestic inputs are substitutes or complements in the downstream sector.
+This connects the theory directly to evidence for better-targeted UK industrial policy.
+This is ongoing research.